+where $R(v,t) \sim \textrm{Binomial}(t,q_v)$ is the number of positive ratings received by the item so far (and so $|S(v,t)| - R(v,t)$ is the number of negative ratings).
+We can compute the posterior mean \textit{estimated quality} for product $v$ at timestep $t$ as:

+The platform impacts the operation of a prior-weighted rating system \textit{only} through the prior choice, determined here by $\hat{\alpha}$ and $\hat{\beta}$.
+There are two aspects of this choice: the {\em shape} of the prior, and its {\em strength} relative to observed ratings in determining the posterior.
+In our analysis, we fix the prior shape by relying on market-level data, in a manner inspired by empirical Bayesian statistical methods \cite{robbins1964empirical}.
+Our analysis shows that the strength of the prior then mediates the tradeoff between efficiency and producer fairness.

-As noted above, the platform impacts the operation of a Bayesian rating system only through the choice of the prior, in this case determined by the parameters $\hat{\alpha}$ and $\hat{\beta}$.
-Note in particular that if $\hat{\alpha} = \hat{\beta} = 0$, {\em then the platform simply implements sample averaging} to compute the estimated quality of an item.
-More generally, we later discuss how this prior choice impacts the tradeoff between efficiency and fairness.
+Formally, to reason about a prior's strength, we fix a \textit{prior shape} $(\tilde{\alpha}, \tilde{\beta})$, then set $(\hat{\alpha}, \hat{\beta}) = (\eta\tilde{\alpha}, \eta\tilde{\beta})$ for some \textit{prior strength} $\eta \geq 0$, providing us with a single-parameter lever to adjust the strength of the prior.
+We elaborate on how we calibrate the prior shape in Section \ref{sec:empirical_setup}.
+Note in particular that if $\eta = 0$, {\em then the platform simply implements sample averaging} to compute the estimated quality of an item.

-\subsection{Fixed and responsive models}
+\subsection{Fixed and Responsive Models}

-We study two models of the marketplace, and in particular how customers choose items.
-We begin with a simple \textit{fixed} model in which the products receive ratings at the same rate, regardless of their past performance; while unrealistic, this setting already serves to illustrate our key ideas.
-We then move to a second model, which assumes (more realistically) that products receive ratings at higher rates when they have been more highly rated in the past (the {\em responsive} model), and show the robustness of our results in this setting.
+We study two models for how customers may interact with items, and items accumulate ratings over time.
+We begin with a \textit{fixed} model in which the products receive ratings at the same rate, regardless of their past ratings.
+We then study a (more realistic) {\em responsive} model in which products with higher estimated ratings receive ratings more often.

-\textbf{Fixed model.} In the \textit{fixed} setting, all products stay in the market for the entire time horizon, and each product $v \in V$, at each time $t$, accumulates one rating $v(t)$.
-Clearly, this is an unrealistic model: In real-world marketplaces, products enter and exit the marketplace frequently, and products are consumed according to consumer tastes rather than being rated uniformly.
-In the fixed model, the platform eventually accurately learns the quality of all the products present; but \textit{selection effects} \citep{acemoglu2022learning} in real platforms will prevent this.
-Nevertheless, we introduce the fixed model as a simple, ``toy" benchmark where it is easy to visualize and interpret the behavior of a Bayesian rating system.
+\textbf{Fixed model.} In the \textit{fixed} setting, all products stay in the market for the entire time horizon, and each product $v \in V$ accumulates one rating at each timestep $t$.
+In this model, the platform eventually accurately learns the true quality of all products, but has noisy estimates for each finite time $t$.